 Due to the limits of confidentiality, our staff cannot reveal any information to you about a student, including if they are currently attending sessions or not, unless the student has signed an authorization specifically giving us permission to share information with you.

-If you are looking for a University staff member to reach out to a student, or for administrative staff to be aware of your concerns, contact the Dean of Students Office at (336) 278-7200, or by submitting an online report.
+If you are looking for a University staff member to reach out to a student, or for administrative staff to be aware of your concerns, contact Student Care and Outreach at (336) 278-7200, or by submitting an online student care referral.

 Learn more about helping a student in distress.

 For life-threatening emergencies at any time, please call 911.

 Crisis assistance is provided for urgent mental health needs (e.g. thoughts of harming yourself or someone else).
 There is a Counselor-On-Call available for crisis triage 24/7 by contacting Campus Safety and Police at (336) 278-5555.

 For psychiatric emergencies, including serious side effects related to psychotropic medication use, call 911 or go directly to the nearest hospital emergency department.